 According to a recent announcement, Apple’s Chief Design Officer, Sir Jony Ive has been appointed as the new Chancellor of the Royal College of Art (RCA), London.
 The announcement made by the RCA mentions that Apple’s Jony Ive will take up this new role in July, and he will replace Sir James Dyson.
 Sir James Dyson was a Chancellor of the Royal College of Art since 2011.
+With his visionary team and innovative ideas, now the team is geared-up and preparing to launch new iPad Air With A14 Bionic Chipset.
+It is well designed and gives hassle-free user experience.

 Apple’s Jony Ive